Flash Flood Warning issued for Lancaster by NWS - News Break

 Flash Flood Warning issued for Lancaster by NWS

-Effective: 2021-07-12 17:25:00 EDT Expires: 2021-07-12 18:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-12 15:56:00 EDT Expires: 2021-07-12 18:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Lancaster FLASH FLOOD WARNING REMAINS IN EFFECT UNTIL 6 PM EDT THIS EVENING FOR SOUTHEASTERN LANCASTER COUNTY At 525 PM EDT, Doppler radar indicated heavy rain has diminished over the the warned area.
-Over 4 inches of rain have fallen to the southwest of Quarryville.
-Expect excessive runoff and ponding of water to continue over this area through 600 PM.
+Target Area: Lancaster The National Weather Service in State College has issued a * Flash Flood Warning for Southeastern Lancaster County in south central Pennsylvania * Until 600 PM EDT. * At 356 PM EDT, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
+Flash flooding is ongoing or expected to begin shortly, from rainfall rates exceeding 3 inches per hour just north of Wakefield.
 HAZARD...Flash flooding caused by thunderstorms.
 SOURCE...Radar.
-IMPACT...Flash flooding of small creeks and streams, urban areas, highways, streets and underpasses as well as other poor drainage and low-lying areas.
-Some locations that will experience flash flooding include Quarryville, Wakefield, Kirkwood, Little Britain and Buck.
+IMPACT...Flash flooding of small creeks and streams, urban areas, highways, streets and underpasses as well as other poor drainage and low-lying areas. * Some locations that will experience flash flooding include Quarryville, Wakefield, Kirkwood, Little Britain and Buck.
 FLASH FLOOD...RADAR INDICATEDalerts.weather.gov

 Comments / 0